manwar/theweeklychallenge/content/blog/review-challenge-140.md

     }
 ```

 As you can see we need to specify the package we wish to tie *to* when we tie, which ends up being very much like instantiating an object with `new()`, but different.
-In the above example, the two scalars `$A` and `$B` do end up returning `Binary` object references.
+What we end up with after we do this, however, is a special scalar variable with additional behavior attached to it.
+It holds a binary string, can be assigned and reassigned with differing, new binary strings, and when we add two of these together using the `+` operator, we return a new binary string representing the sum of the represented values without any additional effort.

+In my eyes I'm no longer seeing the tasked simulation of overloading behavior, but rather we seem to have produced the effects of quietly making a new datatype for Perl, with its own `+` operator that just works like you think it should.
+And since Perl doesn't actually do this, it's no longer *like* the thing, or a simulation of something, but rather it becomes the thing itself.
+Take that Magritte.

 [**Jake**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-140/jake/perl/ch-1.pl)